 Password: Enter your PPTP password and then retype the password in the next box.

 Reconnect Mode: Select either Always-on, On-Demand, or Manual.

-Maximum Idle Enter a maximum idle time during which the Internet feature, enable Auto-reconnect.
+Maximum Enter a maximum idle time during which the Internet connection is maintained during inactivity.
+To disable this feature, enable Idle Time: Auto-reconnect.